 Ken Smith (1938-2003) was a major voice in world poetry, his work and example inspiring a whole generation of younger British poets.
 His politically edgy, cuttingly colloquial, muscular poetry poetry shifted territory with time, from rural Yorkshire, America and London to the war-ravaged Balkans and Eastern Europe (before and after Communism).
 His early books span a transition from a preoccupation with land and myth to his later engagement with urban Britain and the politics of radical disaffection.
+The pivotal work marking this shift was his long poem Fox Running (1980), brought to recent attention when an archive recording of him reading it was broadcast by BBC Radio 4’s Poetry Please in 2016.

 ‘Ken Smith was a great poet… His last retrospective collection, Shed, confirmed the immense power of his poetry.’ – Jon Glover, Guardian